 While most traditional music training courses begin with exhausting theory and learning to read standard music notation, followed by learning scales and music using standard sheet music; the Pianoforall course starts you playing piano right away using keyboard diagrams with supporting audio and video files.
 To me, this learning method seems to be really fun!

 In other words, this does not mean you won’t learn to read standard music notation; but instead you learn standard music notation as you progress.
 In this way you begin playing great sounding piano quickly, and without any boredom.

 Pros and Cons:

 With this course you will learn to play music well first, then you learn music notation as you go along.
 The directional approach used by Pianoforall is to first teach you chords and chord progressions.
 Then you break the chords up and play notes individually turning sound into a ballad type style.
 By using this method of learning your skills and abilities grow as you progress on through the course.

-Especially if you’re on a small budget but would like to get quality piano lessons, Pianoforall should fit the bill quite nicely.
-With Pianoforall, you can become a master at piano playing without having to spend a fortune.
-What’s more, your small one time cost of just $39 is covered by a 60-day full money back guarantee and free email support from Robin Hall if needed.
-How can you possibly lose with a deal like this?
+Especially if you’re on a small budget and would like to get quality piano lessons, Pianoforall should fit the bill quite nicely.
+With Pianoforall, you might become a master at piano playing without having to spend a fortune.
+What’s more, your small one time investment of just $39 is covered by a 60-day full money back guarantee and free email support from Robin Hall if needed.
+That is why I truly endorse this course as an affiliate.